alpoirier/Pair-Trading-Strategy-using-PCA-and-Clustering-Techniques/README.md

 # Pair-Trading Strategy using PCA and Clustering Techniques

 - Ongoing - No backtesting framework implemented yet
-- Strat module python file containing the Class Object for implementing the strategy
+- "pair_trading.py" file containing the Class for implementing the pair trading strategy
-- Ipynb File quickly describing the metodology and applying the strategy
+- Ipynb File describing the metodology and applying the strategy